 Back to Hobart now and the next featured activity in this Tasmanian travel guide is the world-famous Salamanca Markets.

-These markets are held every Saturday morning at Salamanca Place near Hobart harbour.
+These markets are held every Saturday morning at Salamanca Place near Hobart Harbour.
 It brings together artists, craftsmen, food stalls, farmers and many Tasmanian small business owners to sell their unique wares and famous street foods.

-25. Walk Above the Canopy At Tahune Adventures
+25. Tahune Adventures Airwalk

 The Tahune Airwalk is one of Tasmania’s most popular adventure and tourist attractions.
 Located in the Tahune Forest alongside the Huon River in the South, this adventure park offers a few worthwhile attractions including the famous Tahune Forest Airwalk and cantilever, walking trails with long swinging suspension bridges, hang gliding and rafting.